magentabusiness/magentabusiness.github.io/docs/paas/eu/domains.md

 login-with-domain:
     0:
         image: https://img.thingsboard.io/user-guide/domain/domain-login-1-paas-eu.png
-        title: 'Now you can use your domain name to access EU ThingsBoard Cloud web interface and services.
+        title: 'Now you can use your domain name to access EU IoT Hub Cloud web interface and services.
 Try to login by entering the chosen domain name in the browser address line.'

 domain-details:
     0: